-At Jesus’ Second Coming, the believers who are still alive will be joined by those who were raised from the dead, and everyone will be taken to heaven with Him.
-(1 Thessalonians 4:17).
+At Jesus’ Second Coming, the believers who are still alive will be joined by the believers God will raise from the dead.
+And everyone will be taken to heaven with Him (1 Thessalonians 4:17).

 God will make a “new” earth out of the ashes of the “old” earth.
 The New Earth will be our eternal home, the way God intended it from the beginning.

 That sounds wonderful, and it’s also a lot to take in.
 So we’ll dig further into Scripture for all the details about:

 - What the New Earth will be like

 - Why there needs to be a New Earth at all

 On the new earth, in which righteousness dwells, God will provide an eternal home for the redeemed and a perfect environment for everlasting life, love, joy, and learning in His presence.
 For here God Himself will dwell with His people, and suffering and death will have passed away.
 The great controversy will be ended, and sin will be no more.
 All things, animate and inanimate, will declare that God is love; and He shall reign forever.
 Amen.
 (Isa.
 35; 65:17-25; Matt.
 5:5; 2 Peter 3:13; Rev. 11:15; 21:1-7; 22:1-5.)

 Recounting the visions God gave him in Revelation 21:1-3, John quotes the Old Testament book of Isaiah saying that God will make a “new heaven and a New Earth.”

 Then John adds that God showed him a beautiful city, New Jerusalem, coming down out of heaven.
 The city where God lives is going to relocate to Earth so He can live with us forever!
 Sounds amazing, right?